 Yes.
 Applicants who have obtained a GPA of 2.5 or above in their first year of studies on an AD or HD programme can apply for admissions into the first year of an undergraduate programme at HKSYU.
 Holders of AD or HD qualifications (or equivalent) are eligible to apply for Year Two entry into undergraduate programmes.
 Please click here for further information.

 Conditional offers are given to applicants who make applications through the E-APP system.
 Applicants who satisfy the entry requirements stated in their Conditional Offer Letter can claim their offers; formal admissions are given upon confirmation by the University.

-Applicants who satisfy the requirements of their conditional offers must pay an acceptance fee of HKD $5,000 on or before the designated time set out in the Conditional Offer Letter.
+Applicants who satisfy the requirements of their conditional offers must pay an Enrolment Deposit of HKD $5,000 on or before the designated time set out in the Conditional Offer Letter.

-The acceptance fee is refundable if the applicants receive offers from UGC-funded full-time undergraduate programmes or Study Subsidy Schemes for Designated Professions (SSSDP).
-Applicants should submit a written application and provide relevant supporting documents to HKSYU in person.
+The enrolment deposit is refundable if the applicants receive offers from UGC-funded full-time undergraduate programmes or Study Subsidy Schemes for Designated Professions (SSSDP) via the Joint University Programmes Admissions System (JUPAS) and paid the acceptance fee via JUPAS.
+Applicants should submit an application and provide relevant supporting documents to HKSYU in person by the stipulated deadline as listed in the payment procedure.
 Applicants are also liable for an administration fee of HKD $500.

-Applicants who fail to satisfy the requirements of the conditional offer but still meet HKSYU’s minimum entrance requirements can bring along the original and copies of their HKDSE result notices from 11 to 17 July 2018 in person to re-submit their applications and attend admission interviews.
+Applicants who fail to satisfy the requirements of the conditional offer but still meet HKSYU’s minimum entrance requirements can bring along the original and copies of their HKDSE result notices during in-person application to re-submit their applications and attend admission interviews.